 Sometimes when you’re in a hurry, you need to be able to throw all of your ingredients into one pot and have a delicious, home-cooked meal on the table in less than 20 minutes.
-One-Pot Pasta is that dish.
+This Dutch Oven One Pot Pasta is that dish.

 What if I told you that you could boil your pasta and make your sauce at the same time?
 In this recipe, there’s no need to drain the excess water from the pasta because that liquid is going to come together for your smooth, creamy sauce.
 Mind-blowing.